Does Anybody Really Know What Time It Is?

 "Does Anybody Really Know What Time It Is?" is a song written and sung by Robert Lamm and recorded by the group Chicago.
 It was included on their 1969 debut album Chicago Transit Authority and released as a single in 1970.

 Background

 According to Robert Lamm, "Does Anybody Really Know What Time It Is?" was the first song recorded for their debut album.
 The song was not released as a single until two tracks from the band's second album, "Make Me Smile" and "25 or 6 to 4", had become hits.
 It became the band's third straight Top 10 single, peaking at in the U.S. and No. 2 in Canada.
 Because the song straddled years in its chart run, it is not ranked on the major U.S. year-end charts.
 However, in Canada, where it charted higher, it is ranked as both the 59th biggest hit of 1970 and the 37th biggest hit of 1971.

+According to Allmusic critic Lindsay Planer, the lyrics are about "the hurried and harried modern society as it ultimately fails to take the 'time' to appreciate anything existing outside of its insular world."